cx-cloud-101/speedtest-workshop/gcp/love-the-smell-of-http.md

 ![](images/gcp-hello-speedtest.png)

+You can also take a look at [console.cloud.google.com/appengine](https://console.cloud.google.com/appengine) to view metrics and trace logs about your newly created App Engine Application.

 Implementing gcp-speedtest-api
 ------------------------------

 The Speedtest API should have an endpoint as described above under "Suggested implementation" and publish the received speedtest events to a Pub/Sub topic.

 ### Start with /ping